Kilkenny Cathedral

 The cathedral was not always in the hands of the Anglican faith.

-Today, the nearly Gothic-style building is a cathedral of the Church of Ireland and is in the ecclesiastical province of Dublin.
+Today, the Gothic-style building is a cathedral of the Church of Ireland and is in the ecclesiastical province of Dublin.

-Take a Walking Tour of Kilkenny
+Take a Walking Tour of Kilkenny with John Britton of Ormonde Language Tours

 the inside of a church the most haunted place in Ireland

-The interior of St. Canice's Cathedral in Kilkenny.
-Photo: Failte Ireland.
+The interior of St. Canice’s Cathedral in Kilkenny.
+Photo: Fáilte Ireland.

 It is Ireland’s second-longest cathedral after St. Patrick’s Cathedral (the national cathedral of the Church of Ireland) in Dublin.